Master of the Mixed Message

 - In The Dark Knight Saga, Rachel does this to Bruce, which may contribute to her Scrappiness.
 In the first movie she kisses him, then tells him she can't be with him unless he gives up Batman, then holds his hand as they walk through the rubble of his mansion.
 By the second movie, she's dating Harvey Dent, but Bruce seems to think Harvey is just a placeholder until she can be with him.
 He's wrong, he doesn't find that out until the third movie.

-- In Five Hundred Days Of Summer, it seems that every time Summer tells Tom she's not interested in something more serious, she would immediately throw a curveball in the form of hand-holding, kissing or sex.
+- In (500) Days of Summer, it seems that every time Summer tells Tom she's not interested in something more serious, she would immediately throw a curveball in the form of hand-holding, kissing or sex.
 Just before they break up, she impulsively kisses him in the street.
 The worst has to be after a huge fight where Summer tells Tom they are Just Friends and he storms off, she goes over to his place in the morning, has sex with him and implies she was wrong and wants to stay in the relationship.

 - In Linnea Sinclair's Games of Command, Kel-Paten is hopelessly in love with his subordinate officer Tasha Sebastian, who's Oblivious to Love.
 She jokingly tells him "I think I love you," when he completes a tricky bit of navigation.
 Later when she needs Kel-Paten distracted, Tasha leans in close to him and speaks softly, and agrees that walking through a fairground with him sounds like a wonderful idea.
 She's surprised how effective her very mild flirtation turns out to be.